These sites will make your life a little easier.

 First up is the Systematic and Engaging Early Literacy (SEEL) site from the McKay School of Education at Brigham Young University.
 This site is geared toward younger students (preschool to first grade), and the free, downloadable lesson plans include all the materials you need to provide 1:1 or whole-class lessons around early literacy skills.
 Lessons are aligned with Common Core Standards, and are organized by grade level and specific phonological awareness skill, letter, or spelling rule.

 The second website I love is The Florida Center for Reading Research.
-They have an array of excellent, free lesson plans and activities for pre-kindergarten students up to fifth grade.
+They have an array of excellent, free literacy based lesson plans and activities for pre-kindergarten students up to fifth grade.
 Try a simple search and you'll find all sorts of amazing, research-based, printable activities for literacy and language that are organized by grade level and skill area.

-Explore all of the StoryWhys book companions in my store.
-You'll find comprehensive book companions that target many different language skills, as well as ones that target specific language skills, all using high-quality, beloved storybooks.
+Did you know book companions can be among the best speech therapy materials for elementary students?
+Explore all of the StoryWhys book companions for speech therapy in my store.
+You'll find comprehensive book companions that target many different language skills or Spotlight Series book companions that focus on one type of skill, all using high-quality, beloved storybooks.

-And try a FREE, 71-page book companion on the Special Offers page.
+And get your FREE, 71-page book companion for speech therapy on the Special Offers page.

 Enjoy!